USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 The "README" file MUST be a plain-text file in either ASCII or UTF-8 encoding.
 The file may be named "README", "README.txt", or "README.md".
-As a note, if the authors choose to use [GitHub](https://github.com) as the distribution method, it is RECOMMENDED that the file be named "README.md", and that the file be written in [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+As a note, if the developers choose to use [GitHub](https://github.com) as the distribution method, it is RECOMMENDED that the file be named "README.md", and that the file be written in [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 Throughout